Developer Guide

 Current Implementation: Each

-tested in a round.
+Scoreobject contains a list of eachFlashcardtested in a round.
 This is a potentially storage-intensive feature that could result in the same flashcard being saved in multiple scores.
-This would cause duplication of data in thescores.json
+This would cause duplication of data in thescores.jsondata storage file. -

 Alternative: Currently, the only score information displayed to the user on use of the